#1 Top pickThe Communist Heritage Itinerary 3-day self-guided Bucharest itinerary created by locals Walk the streets...

 Bucharest has Uber, so you can use it, if you want.
 The service is reliable, the drivers are nice, and the cars are clean.
 Fares depend on the time of the day.
 They are higher by night, during rush hours and on national holidays.

 Taxi services are also fine, provided that you use an app to order your rides.
-Clever and Star Taxi are probably the most popular taxi apps to use in Bucharest.
-The basic service fares are around $0.5 US per km.
+Star Taxi is probably the most popular taxi app to use in Bucharest.
+The basic service fares are around $0.7 US per km.

 Taxi drivers don’t take cards, so you’ll need cash.
 Some may accept US dollars or Euros, but you shouldn’t rely on that.
 If needed, change some money in the airport, but only the minimum to be able to get to your hotel.
 Currency exchange rates in the airport are the worst of all.